AmaliTech-Training-Academy/DevOps-Labs/Artifact management/FinCorp.md

-# The "Immutable and Indestructible" pipeline
+# The "Immutable and Indestructible" pipeline - Fincorp

 **Scenario:** FinCorp requires a highly secure, auditable software supply chain.
 They also need a disaster recovery plan that ensures their critical database can be restored in a different region within 30 minutes.